exakat/exakat-docs/Reference/Rules/Structures/UseVariableInsideLoop.rst

 	:og:description: When a variable is created inside a loop, it should also be used in the loop :og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Use Variable Created Inside Loop.html
 	:og:locale: en
-When a variable is created inside a loop, it should also be used in the loop.
+.. raw:: html	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Structures\/UseVariableInsideLoop.html","url":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Structures\/UseVariableInsideLoop.html","name":"Use Variable Created Inside Loop","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Fri, 10 Jan 2025 09:46:18 +0000","dateModified":"Fri, 10 Jan 2025 09:46:18 +0000","description":"When a variable is created inside a loop, it should also be used in the loop","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/exakat.readthedocs.io\/en\/latest\/Use Variable Created Inside Loop.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>When a variable is created inside a loop, it should also be used in the loop.
 Otherwise, the variable will be overwritten by each loop, and become dead code.

 .. code-block:: php